 6. Avoid long speeches

 A great moderator knows when to pause and allow others to speak.
-More importantly, a great moderator is a great listener.
-Always take the time to listen and refer back to what participants mentioned throughout the event.
+A better moderator is a great listener.
+Always take the time to listen and refer back to what participants mentioned throughout the virtual event.
 Sharing personal anecdotes is encouraged, but not in the form of long speeches or self-promotional presentations.

 7. Do not forget the program